wdi-sg/gitbook-2018/06-ruby-rails/ruby-classes/oop.md

 - If we want to automatically track their age we can add a birthdate.

 - We can have doctors.
 Paitents can be assigned doctors.

+- Doctors can prescribe medications.
+Medications need to be taken every x days or hours.

+- Doctors have schedules.
+Their number of working hours can't exceed x hours.

 - We can add appointments.